 Smell: Flour.
 Almonds.
 Marzipan.
 Lemon and pineapple.
 Honey.
 Shortbread.
 Germoline antiseptic cream.
 Stale, oily smoke.

 Taste: Big salty arrival.
 Burnt caramel.
 Old oak.
 Liquorice.
 Sea salt and black pepper.
 Diesel fumes.
 Tobacco smoke.

-Value for money: I remember getting my first student loan of £1100 when I was 17 years old.
+Thoughts: I remember getting my first student loan of £1100 when I was 17 years old.
 I thought I was loaded.
 Not for long right enough – I used the money to buy my first set of turntables and then suffered the rest of the year with next to nothing in the bank.
 I realise that applying 1998 rates to 2020 doesn’t make a lot of sense but £1100 for a bottle of whisky doesn’t make much sense either.
 I get it though… just 130 bottles of a 25 year old Longrow.
 It doesn’t get much rarer than that and I’m astonished and extremely grateful that the lovely North Star troops sent me a sample.
-I only hope that the lucky few with the money to grab one actually cracks it open.
+I only hope that the lucky few with the money to grab one actually crack it open.
 It would be a terrible shame for whisky this good not to be drunk.

-At 25 years old it would be no surprise to find oak dominating proceedings, but unlike the previous dram, the spirit is calling the shots here.
+At 25 years old it would be no surprise to find oak dominating proceedings but unlike the previous dram, the spirit is calling the shots here.
 What would no doubt have started out as an exuberant spirit, full of fire and brimstone, has been allowed to age slowly over a quarter century to become an outstanding example of an old peated single malt.
 Not much else to say, it’s about as good as single malt scotch whisky gets.

 Glenrothes 2009 12 Year Old Single Malt